In-Run Data Shapley for Adam Optimizer: Additional Experiment: Data Pruning Effect

 \section{Additional Experiment: Data Pruning Effect}

-\paragraph{Task.} We evaluate the effect of data pruning on language model training dynamics.
+\textbf{Task.} We evaluate the effect of data pruning on language model training dynamics.
 The task is causal language modeling, and performance is measured by validation loss during training.

-\paragraph{Experimental Setup.} We train \texttt{DistilGPT2} on a fixed training corpus and evaluate on a fixed validation set.
+\textbf{Experimental Setup.} We train \texttt{DistilGPT2} on a fixed training corpus and evaluate on a fixed validation set.
 All runs use the same model architecture, optimizer (AdamW), learning rate, batch size, number of epochs, and evaluation frequency.
 Validation loss is logged periodically throughout training.

-Three training settings are compared: (1) training on the full dataset (baseline), (2) training after randomly pruning 20\% of the training samples, and (3) training after pruning 20\% of the training samples with the lowest In-Run Shapley scores.
+Three training settings are compared: (1) training on the full dataset (\texttt{full}), (2) training after randomly pruning 20\% of the training samples (\texttt{random20}), and (3) training after pruning 20\% of the training samples with the lowest In-Run Shapley scores (\texttt{shapley20}).

-\paragraph{In-Run Shapley Pruning.} In-Run Shapley scores are computed during a preliminary training pass using an Adam-aware ghost approximation.
+\textbf{In-Run Shapley Pruning.} In-Run Shapley scores are computed during a preliminary training pass using the Adam-aware ghost approximation.
 Samples with the lowest scores are removed prior to retraining.
-Random pruning removes the same number of samples uniformly at random.
+Random pruning removes the same number of samples uniformly at random, thereby serving as a budget-matched control that isolates the effect of which samples are removed from the effect of reducing the training set size.

-\paragraph{Results.} Figure~\ref{fig:pruning_curve} shows validation loss as a function of training steps.
-Compared to random pruning, In-Run Shapley pruning yields a consistently lower validation loss trajectory under the same pruning ratio, indicating that the identified samples are less beneficial to training.
+\textbf{Results.} Figure~\ref{fig:pruning_curve} shows validation loss as a function of training steps.
+All three runs exhibit a similar overall convergence trend, indicating that removing 20\% of the training samples does not destabilize training.
+Compared with the full-data baseline, the Shapley-pruned run achieves lower validation loss over much of the middle and later stages of training.
+Compared with random pruning, Shapley pruning remains competitive and often attains lower validation loss under the same pruning budget.
+These results suggest that Adam-aware In-Run Shapley identifies samples whose removal is at least as effective as random removal and can improve the training trajectory without increasing the pruning ratio.